You never really know what you've got,

 He wrestled out of his sheets and quickly strode over to his brother's bed — not caring that he might be interrupting his brother's sleep — and lifted him off and pulled him tightly against his chest.
 He just wanted to feel, to know, to be reassured that his brother was alive instead of dead, that his brother was warm instead of cold, that his skin was tan-colored instead of deadly-pale, and he could feel the rise and fall of his chest against his own, his breaths hot against his neck.

 Sam heard rustling from his brother's bed, and he quickly hid the thing under his pillow, closing his eyes and trying to keep his breathing even, expecting him to go to the bathroom or something, and then go back to sleep.

 But what happened, was something he hadn't expected in the least.
-He heard soft, but fast footsteps and soon, he felt himself being pulled off the bed in an instant and into his big brother's arms, warmly, securely, safely. protectively and closely against his chest.
+He heard soft, but fast footsteps and soon, he felt himself being pulled off the bed in an instant and into his big brother's arms, held closely against his chest.

 He was being held by his big brother, and he didn't really know the reason why.

 "De'?" he choked out through the emotion clogging his throat, his voice a whisper.